The Dropout

-The Dropout is an American biographical drama miniseries that documents the disgraced biotechnology company Theranos and its founder Elizabeth Holmes, played by Amanda Seyfried.
-Created by Elizabeth Meriwether, the series is based on the podcast of the same name hosted by Rebecca Jarvis and produced by ABC News.
+The Dropout is an American biographical drama television miniseries about the rise and fall of the disgraced biotechnology company Theranos and its founder, Elizabeth Holmes, played by Amanda Seyfried.
+Created by Elizabeth Meriwether, it is based on the ABC News podcast of the same name hosted by Rebecca Jarvis.
+The series features an ensemble supporting cast, including Naveen Andrews, Elizabeth Marvel, William H. Macy, Stephen Fry, Mary Lynn Rajskub, Bill Irwin, Utkarsh Ambudkar, LisaGay Hamilton, Michael Ironside, Laurie Metcalf, Anne Archer, and Sam Waterston.
+It is the first television project produced by Searchlight Television.

-The Dropout is the first television production to be produced by Searchlight Television.
-It premiered on the streaming service Hulu on March 3, 2022, and received positive reviews from critics, who praised the writing and the performances of the cast, particularly Seyfried.
+The Dropout premiered on the streaming service Hulu on March 3, 2022.
+It received positive reviews from critics, who praised the writing and the performances of the cast, particularly Seyfried.
 At the 74th Primetime Emmy Awards, the series earned six nominations, including Outstanding Limited or Anthology Series, with Seyfried winning for Outstanding Lead Actress.
 It was also nominated for Best Limited or Anthology Series or Television Film and Seyfried won Best Actress at the 80th Golden Globe Awards.

 Synopsis

 The Dropout, based on the ABC Audio podcast of the same name, is a series about the rise and fall of Elizabeth Holmes and her company, Theranos.
-The show touches on experiences that likely motivated Holmes's deceptions and lies in a linear fashion, starting from her preteens and all the way to her exposure as a fraud.
+The show touches on experiences that likely motivated Holmes's deceptions, starting from her preteens and all the way to her exposure as a fraud.